UNOVrRehabCapstone/VRGames/README.md

 To use this application, the files must be built in the Unity engine and deployed to a virtual reality headset such as the Meta Quest 2.

+# Balloon Game TODO
+- [ ] Add in other balloon environment alongside original environment.
+- [ ] Testing
+    - [ ] X
+- [ ] Stop spawing life balloon when max lives have been reached.
+- [ ] Remove spawn text for darts
+- [ ] Refactor balloon spawn probability method
+- [ ] Create any remaining necessary methods needed for clinician control over the game.
 # Release Notes:

 ### 9/28/2023